-However he was quickly disabused of any notion that the Two Stooges might provide a route to stardom when the band turned up one day at the rehearsal studios and had to wait in line while the bailiffs cleared it out.
-They moved on to work with Buzz Carter and Robin Eggar – two young guns who were working for RCA.
+However, he was quickly disabused of any notion that the Two Stooges might provide a route to stardom when the band turned up one day at the rehearsal studios and had to wait in line while the bailiffs cleared it out.
+They moved on to work with Buzz Carter and Robin Eggar – two young guns working for RCA.

 Tesco thought they were great, as they kept the dole-financed putative pop star alive by giving him loads of promo albums to sell so he could eat.

 Initially, Tesco roped in guitarist Gary Baker, bass player Steve Morley and drummer Clive Parker.
 Parker was the first to leave, his replacement was Adrian Lillywhite, brother of producer Steve.